The Option: For Israel/Palestine Peace and Prosperity

 Completing the Program

 Although scheduled for 5 years with the specified cost based on 100% participation, should applicants exist past this time frame, or should the funds become exhausted, the program should exist until every applicant who wishes to participate is afforded the opportunity to participate.
 I don’t think we have to worry about that because I don’t think we will reach 100% participation.
 Any funds remaining for distribution that go unused should be distributed equally to participants at the conclusion of the program.
-Any funds intended for operational costs that go unused will be returned to Israel.

 The United States and other western countries consider Hamas a terrorist group.
 This could make the migration of some Arabs in Gaza more difficult.
 Even with that distinction while their options may be limited due to that affiliation there are nations who do not consider Hamas terrorists.
 Members if required could sign a renunciation of their affiliation, even though such a step should hardly be necessary because at the conclusion of the program Hamas will no longer have a purpose for which to exist.